Ukraine peace deal falters as rebels show no sign of surrender

 MUTUAL ACCUSATIONS

 The Geneva accord aimed to lower tension in the worst confrontation between Russia and the West since the Cold War.
-It calls for occupied buildings to be vacated under the auspices of the Organization for Security and Cooperation in Europe, or OSCE.
+Its calls for occupied buildings to be vacated under the auspices of the Organization for Security and Cooperation in Europe (OSCE).

 But no sooner had the accord been signed than both sides accused the other of breaking it, while the pro-Moscow rebels disavowed the pledge to withdraw from occupied buildings.

-An OSCE mediator, Mark Etherington, held his first meeting with the leader of separatists in Slaviansk, a town that rebels have turned into a heavily fortified redoubt.
+An OSCE mediator, Mark Etherington, held his first meeting with the leader of separatists in Slaviansk, a town which rebels have turned into a heavily-fortified redoubt.

 He said he had asked the pro-Russian self-proclaimed "people's mayor" of the town, Vyacheslav Ponomaryov, whether he would comply with the Geneva agreement, but gave no hint about the response.